Futuro Latino Fund

 - To contribute to the cultural enrichment, socioeconomic well-being, civic participation, and long-term sustainability of local Latino families, neighborhoods, and organizations.

 - To promote organizational models that are self-sustaining and can effectively address the interests and concerns of the diverse Latino population.

 - To support capacity-building and self-empowerment strategies among local Latino leaders and organizations.

-- Innovative programs, initiatives, services or other ideas within the focus areas that serve Latinos throughout the state of Nebraska.
+Innovative programs, initiatives, services or other ideas within the above-stated focus areas that serve Latinos in Douglas, Sarpy, and Pottawattamie Counties.

-- Applicants from previous years may apply again this year.
-Those who received grants last year are eligible provided an evaluation report has been submitted to the Omaha Community Foundation.
+Applicants from previous years may apply again this year if they’ve submitted last year’s evaluation report to the Community Foundation.

-- Applicants’ policies and practices must be in alignment with the following non-discrimination clause: the applicant organization does not discriminate in hiring practices or service provision to clients and/or customers based on race, ethnicity, religious preference, age, physical ability, sexual orientation, military service, or gender.
+Applicants’ policies and practices must be in alignment with the following non-discrimination clause: The applicant organization does not discriminate in hiring practices or service provision to clients and/or customers based on race, ethnicity, religious preference, age, [physical, mental, or emotional] ability/disability, sexual orientation, gender identity, military service, or gender.